benlinux1/017_BenoitVINCENT-Go4Lunch/README.md

 ![GIT](https://user-images.githubusercontent.com/78255467/198230597-028f6051-8cff-4e73-9787-f6aff219503e.png)

-Next the app will compile in Android Studio
+- Next, the app will compile in Android Studio

 ## Use / How to launch app